galenmckinley/galenmckinley.github.io/publications.md

 ### Papers in Preparation

+G.A.
+McKinley and V.S.
+Bennington.
+Modern flux distributions constrain the future ocean carbon sink, in prep.

-Bennington, V. and G.A.
+Bennington, V.S., L. Gloege, and  G.A.
 McKinley.
-The response of the ocean carbon sink to emission mitigation, in prep.
+Observation-based variability in the global ocean carbon sink: 1959-2018, in prep.

 ### Thesis